 Unlike the FMLA, which provides limited protections to some workers, Colorado's FAMLI law will apply to most workers and employers in Colorado.
 The FAMLI Act will provide two types of benefits to covered Colorado workers who qualify; paid leave through partial wage replacement, and job protection.
-Also, as noted above, FAMLI provides up to 12 weeks of paid leave, with the possibility of 4 weeks of additional paid leave for qualifying pregnancy and birth-related complications.
+Also, as noted above, FAMLI provides up to 12 weeks of paid leave, with the possibility of 4 weeks of additional paid leave for qualifying pregnancy and birth-related complications, and, beginning January 2026, 12 weeks of additional paid leave when a worker's child is receiving NICU care.